-Crispy on the outside and fluffy on the inside, these waffles are the best ever!
+Crispy on the outside and fluffy on the inside, these Crispy Buttermilk Waffles are the best ever!
 Using pantry staples and your imagination, you can make an endless variety of waffles to start any day off right!

 As a kid, breakfast followed a weekly schedule.
 Monday through Friday was cereal or Cream of Wheat.
 Saturday was scrambled eggs with Poppin' Fresh biscuits and sausage gravy.
 But Sundays...
 Sundays were for waffles!

 Well, I'm all grown up and make my own waffles now, and I'm here to give you all the hot tips to the best waffles of your life.
 Over the years I've worked hard to develop the perfect waffle recipe, and with a few secret ingredients, I've finally done it!

 Sometimes when we want to cook something, we want to put our own spin on it.
 But before you can spin something, you need to know the basics, right?
 Well, I believe that having a handful of solid base recipes at your disposal can lay a terrific foundation for anyone who is trying to figure it all out and have fun while doing it.

 My Better than Basic series of recipes are meant to help you perfect the basics so you can show off your improv skills.
 I'm here to lend a hand to both the beginner and the adventurous culinary soul.
 I started this series with my Brown Butter Blondies and my Not So Basic Buttermilk Muffins and now I'm bringing you The Best Crispy Buttermilk Waffles ever!

 - All-purpose flour Fancy flours need not apply.
 All-purpose flour has just the right texture for these waffles, and the strength to hold up more than its weight in add-ins.
 If you are gluten-free, a friend tested this recipe with Bob's Red Mill Gluten Free 1-to-1 Baking Flour and reported great results.